Who was Saint Andrew and what did he do?

 Test your knowledge with this Saint Andrew Quiz

 This Andrew Quiz will test your knowledge of the life and legacy of Saint Andrew.
 The quiz consists of multiple-choice questions about his history, origin, and influence.
 It’s a great way to learn more about one of the twelve apostles of Jesus Christ.
-So challenge yourself and see how much you really know about Saint Andrew!
+So challenge yourself and see how much you know about Saint Andrew!